 Robert is an Engineer in Residence and Professor Digital Transformation and Innovation at University of Ottawa where he now teaches enterprise architecture to graduate and undergraduate students and soon Digital Transformation Leadership.
 He is a very active member of The Open Group and also CEO and Executive Management Consultant at Build The Vision Inc.

-Jean-Luc Lemieux CPA, CMA, CISA, CIDA – Vice-Chair Cvent for DTiG 2022; Director Conferences and Secretary, ISACA Ottawa Valley Chapter
+Jean-Luc Lemieux CPA, CISA, CIDA – Vice-Chair Cvent for DTiG 2022; Director Conferences and Secretary, ISACA Ottawa Valley Chapter

 Jean-Luc is a senior consultant at Samson and Associates and President of Jean-Luc Lemieux CPA Inc. He has volunteered to manage the technology platform supporting the DTiG 2022 Conference.